Publish an eBook Today Using Several Available Methods!

 So, format your book in a standard book format that works for your fiction story to get that "what you see is what you get" look.

 Next, you must proofread your work.
-You want to publish your eBook in as high of a quality as you would a hard copy book, simply because this is your reputation your talking about.
+You want to publish an eBook in as high of a quality as you would a hard copy book, simply because this is your reputation your talking about.

 You are almost ready to publish an eBook.
 Now you must learn how to make a book cover and produce one that fits your book and your budget.
 Doing this on your own can save you hundreds of dollars, and with your creative abilities, is very easy for you to accomplish.
+But if not, there are very good book cover designers out there that can do the job very inexpensively.

 Now you are ready to publish an eBook.
 So, where do you start?
 There are many programs out there that create self-executable eBooks, however, some people are very cautious when it comes to opening files that execute on their computer.
 Though these programs are cool and make your eBook look pretty fancy, it can be more beneficial to publish an eBook in standard PDF format.
 Most computer platforms out there have Adobe Reader software installed so you will have a very good chance at selling more eBooks that are in PDF format.